The first generation of Biosafety Masters graduate from UTMN X-BIO Institute

 Andrey Tolstikov, curator of X-BIO, UTMN First Acting Vice-Rector, comments:

 "Students of the X-BIO Institute graduated with high marks and recognition for their thesis.
 They also received recommendations for the postgraduate school.
 Most of the students, upon graduating, have already published meaningful science articles in international research journals.
 We believe that the strongest suit of our programs is being research-orientated; all undergraduates from the day one are encouraged to work on their projects, we offer advanced research laboratories, the topics of their research covers current biosafety concerns.
-These factors are a key part of the agenda of the West Siberian World-class Research and Educational Center (REC)."
+These factors are a key part of the agenda of the West Siberian World-class Research and Educational Center (SEC)."